Princeton High School (New Jersey): Program

 Princeton High School has several levels of bands to accommodate all levels of playing from beginner to professional skill.
 Tiger I & II, Nassau I & II, Jazz Ensemble, and Studio Band are the 6 bands by order of playing ability.
 Students are assigned to their respective band level according to skill, regardless of seniority.

 The Princeton High School Studio Band, directed by Joe Bongiovi, selects its members by audition only.
 All Studio Band members are expected to excel in sight-reading, master finger positions, and be familiar with all techniques that apply to their instrument.
 They are also expected to attend all rehearsals both during and after school.
 During the band's preparation for competition, ensemble rehearsal can be over 12–20 hours in 1 week.

 The Studio Band is known to play a wide variety of genres arranged for Big Band.
 About one Friday evening each month throughout the school year the Studio Band hosts dances known as Big Band Dances.

 History

-The original director and founder of the Studio Band was Dr. Anthony Biancosino.
-Biancosino was the director of the Studio Band for 26 years.
+The original director and founder of the Studio Band was Anthony Biancosino, who was the director of the Studio Band for 26 years.
 During those years the Studio Band had many successes, including playing at the inaugural balls of both Ronald Reagan and George H. W. Bush.
-The film Whiplash is based on writer/director Damien Chazelle's experiences in the band program under Dr. Biancosino.
+The film Whiplash is based on writer/director Damien Chazelle's experiences in the band program under Biancosino.